-The original methodology applied for PV adjustment was a reasonable approach given time constraints and data availability, but some limitations were identified in both the pre-model adjustments and post-model adjustments for PV.
+The original methodology applied for PV adjustment was reasonable given time constraints and data availability, but some limitations were identified in both the pre-model adjustments and post-model adjustments for PV.

-The methodology was revised for the SA forecasts to attempt to improve the forecasts and address these limitations.
-The improved approach has been applied again for the Qld forecasts, with further improvements included to reflect customised PV output/adjustments applicable to each CP (as opposed to the same PV output trace for all CPs) to reflect differences in CP location.
+The methodology was revised for the SA and QLD forecasts to attempt to improve the forecasts and address these limitations.
+The improved approach has been applied again for the VIC 2015 forecasts.